pagrossi91/home-lab/media-services/README.md

 TZ=America/New_York
 APPDATA_DIR=. # This for most OS setups, excluding Unraid
 # APPDATA_DIR=/mnt/user/appdata/media-services # This is for Unraid setups
+MEDIADATA_DIR=../../RAIDdir # Customize this for where your media storage lives.
+For example, this maps to a RAID array
+# MEDIADATA_DIR= # TODO: Identify the mapping to the Unraid disk array

 # Plex Configuration
 PLEX_CLAIM=claim-xxxxxxxxxx  # Get from plex.tv/claim